openswarm-eu/bifrost-openswarm-module-asset-simulator/README.md

-# PoC1 EC Asset Simulation Module
+# PoC1 EC Asset Simulation Module - RealityTwin Version

 This module simulates all assets of the Energy Community (EC) tackled in the PoC1 use cases of the OpenSwarm project.